shane-et-al/git_slab/index.md

 Subversion's success was relatively short-lived.
 Within a few years of its release, the next generation of decentralized VCS began to gain influence.
 Larry McVoy's BitKeeper was designed explicitly to comport with the distributed, "patch-oriented" style of Linux kernel development, the highest profile open source project of its day.
 BitKeeper, along with Arch, also popularized the shift from filesets to changesets that further made operations like branching even lighter weight.
 However, due to a variety of issues, ranging from a lack of functional maturity and performance problems to licensing issues, no decentralized VCS had significant adoption over the long-term until the release of Git, which seemed to adequately solve each of these concerns.

+Since then, Git has become very, very widely used.

 # Git and Github

 Git is a third-generation version control system.
 Github is the most popular web-based code repository that uses Git.